CharlieDigital/xeroq/docs/src/content/docs/guides/02-signaling-server.md

 The initiator side connects first and sets the client supplied session ID.
 Once the session ID is transferred to the remote capture side, it also connects to the signaling server and both sides use the signaling server to exchange the "offer" and "answer" via SignalR before disconnecting and switching to peer-to-peer WebRTC mode.

-## Deploying your own signaling server
+## Deploying Your Own Signaling Server

 The signaling server is easy to deploy as a container to serverless container runtimes that support web sockets like Google Cloud Run (**recommended**).